Rodolfo Castro Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 14th in the league.
+- The Rays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays' 3.10 team ERA is No. 1 among all MLB pitching staffs.
+- The Rays have a 3.03 team ERA that ranks first among all MLB pitching staffs.

-- The Rays allow the first-fewest home runs in baseball (19 total, 0.7 per game).
+- Rays pitchers combine to give up the fewest home runs in baseball (19 total, 0.6 per game).

-- Guerra will make his first start of the season for the Rays.
+- McClanahan (5-0 with a 2.12 ERA and 42 strikeouts in 34 2/3 innings pitched) gets the start for the Rays, his seventh of the season.

-- The 27-year-old right-hander has eight appearances out of the bullpen this season.
+- The lefty last pitched on Thursday against the Chicago White Sox, when he went five innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.